Our research is editorially independent but we

 Let’s dig in a bit into the food, because Syracuse is beloved for its wide assortment of international eats.
 Dig into Pacific Rim and Thai cuisine at Lemon Grass, or fill up with Italian fusion food at Pastabilities, a local institution that has been serving locals for over 35 years.
-Afterward, you can indulge in over-the-top milkshakes at Modern Malt downtown or sample handcrafted ales and lagers at Empire Brewing Company.
+Afterward, you can indulge in over-the-top milkshakes at Modern Malt downtown.

 Rosamond Gifford Zoo goes the extra mile to focus on animal welfare, conservation and endangered species, defying the current stigma in which many zoos fall into these days.
 Outdoor exhibits with elephants and pandas are met with indoor exploration opportunities, for a break from either the cold or hot weather.
 Multiple exhibits help educate while keeping young one’s interests peaked.

 The Erie Canal was a massive undertaking to connect boats from major points in the area to the Atlantic Ocean, making it highly significant to the economy.
 The Weighlock Building used to be where barge boats were weighed, of course, and is now not only a registered historic place, but the museum itself.
 Pretty cool.
 Kids and adults can enjoy the free (donation suggested) excursion, as displays are interactive and often explained via audio.
 Artifacts, boat replica toys, and being in the 1820s building make the experience immersive and fun.